-More information regarding the most recent levels of services, including performance measures and performance targets, can be found in the Maungakiekie-Tāmaki Local Board Agreement 2023/2024 and in the 10-year Budget 2021-2031 (Vol 2 section 2.6).
+More information regarding levels of services, including performance measures and performance targets, can be found in the Maungakiekie-Tāmaki Local Board Agreement 2023/2024 and in the 10-year Budget 2021-2031 (Vol 2 section 2.6).
 This is available on the council website.

-The levels of services and performance measures for local activities will be reviewed as part of the 10-year budget 2024-2034 and targets reviewed subsequent Annual Budgets.
+Local Activities

-Local Activities Level of service statements Local Community Services We support strong, diverse, and vibrant communities through libraries and literacy, arts and culture, parks, sport and recreation, and events delivered by a mix of council services, community group partnerships and volunteers Provide safe, reliable, and accessible social infrastructure for Aucklanders that contributes to placemaking and thriving communities Utilising the Empowered Communities Approach, we support Aucklanders to create thriving, connected and inclusive communities We provide safe and accessible parks, reserves, beaches, recreation programmes, opportunities and facilitates to get Aucklanders more active, more often We showcase Auckland's Māori identity and vibrant Māori culture - We fund, enable, and deliver services, programmes, and facilities (art facilities, community centres, hire venues, and libraries) that enhance identity, connect people, and support Aucklanders to participate in community and civic life
+Level of service statements

+Local Community Services

+We support strong, diverse, and vibrant communities through libraries and literacy, arts and culture, parks, sport and recreation, and events delivered by a mix of council services, community group partnerships and volunteers

+Provide safe, reliable, and accessible social infrastructure for Aucklanders that contributes to placemaking and thriving communities

+Utilising the Empowered Communities Approach, we support Aucklanders to create thriving, connected and inclusive communities

+We provide safe and accessible parks, reserves, beaches, recreation programmes, opportunities and facilitates to get Aucklanders more active, more often

+We showcase Auckland's Māori identity and vibrant Māori culture

+We fund, enable, and deliver services, programmes, and facilities (art facilities, community centres, hire venues, and libraries) that enhance identity, connect people, and support Aucklanders to participate in community and civic life